Perhaps the biggest dilemma when choosing an entry-level guitar is whether to invest in a solid wood top or settle for a

 The Yamaha FG800 has a sleek, natural look with black bindings and a glossy finish.
 A dark red pickguard completes the look.
 You can find older models with different finishes like sunburst.

 Like most budget-friendly guitars, it has a pretty high string action.
 This can make it harder for beginners to play smoothly until they develop more finger strength and calluses.
 Since you can’t access the truss rod without a special tool, it’s best to let a professional adjust it if you want optimal playability.

 The 43mm nut width means you won’t have to stretch as much for complicated chords.
 That’s a big benefit for people with smaller hands and young guitarists, in particular.
 It’s a fast neck due to the moderate satin finish which has less friction than a typical glossy varnish.

 The Yamaha FG800 has a pretty impressive tone for such a cheap guitar.
 It’s warm and round and lends itself well to rough strumming.

 While Yamaha produces great budget guitars in general, the Yamaha FG800 stands out with its loud, consistent, thick tone.
 It’s neither too bright nor too booming.

-Buyers say the Yamaha FG800 is easy to play with a great sound and ideal for beginners.
-The only common complaint is about the somewhat high action.
+In my experience, the Yamaha FG800 is easy to play with a great sound and ideal for beginners.
+My only complaint is about the somewhat high action.

 And if you want something better down the road, replacing the nut and saddle will make it equal to a more expensive guitar at a fraction of the cost.
 I recommend that you get a complete starter pack for the best value.